20tsange1/NBA-Grammar/README.md

 **EVAL**
 : For evaluating a set of plays or actions, providing analysts with a statistical probability of success.

 Each building block begins with a capitalised identifier, allowing it to be easily identified as one such building block along with the use of curly-brackets ({}) to denote and enclose the contents of the block.
 These building blocks are expected to be pieced together, building up a simulation of a basketball court and the set of actions that take place during a game.
 Analysts can add players as they see fit, define teams wherever necessary, define plays which are relevant, and then evaluate these plays for its success rate.
-The simplicity of using building blocks (especially with a purposely low number of them), allows the language to be easily managed, as it is instantly clear what each block pertains to.
+The simplicity of using building blocks (especially with a purposely low number of them), allows the language to be easily managed, as each identifier makes clear what each block pertains to.

 ### Player Declaration
 ```